Originally posted: 03/06/2020

 One little servant girl knows; so convinced of God’s power working through the prophet, Elisha, that she is not afraid to boldly proclaim this to her mistress.
 And Naaman and his wife must have thought it was at least worth a shot.

-So, Naaman, a man highly respected, a man of integrity and ability in serving the king as captain of his army, seeks the king’s permission.
+So, Naaman, a man highly respected, a man of integrity and ability in serving the king as captain of his army, a valiant warrior, seeks the king’s permission.

 And the king of Aram decides that he will command the healing.
 After all, he was king, and that’s what kings do.